fudge-fantastic/GitTalk_V2/README.md

 - __dashboard.projects.tsx__: Fetching data from the parent route (dashboard.tsx) using outletContext.
 This is where our projects layout is defined
 - __dashboard.projects._index.tsx__: Fetching data from the parent route (dashboard.projects.tsx) using outletContext.
 We're displaying a list of projects.
 - __dashboard.projects.$id.tsx__: Fetching data from the parent route (dashboard.projects.tsx) using outletContext.
 We're displaying a single project.

+## Issues
+1. When a project is created, the user is redirected to the single project page—but commit summaries are not yet in the DB, so it appears empty.